-It also has a Drive control for pushing the signal harder, and depending on the level you aiming for, you can also experiment with the Destroy parameter for achieving an in-your-face type of distortion, just don't overdo.
-There is also a high and low pass filter, as well as a Dark/Bright slider to weight the distortion’s energy.
+It also has a Drive control for pushing the signal harder, and depending on the level you aiming for, you can also experiment with the Destroy parameter for achieving an in-your-face type of distortion, just don't overdo it.
+There is also a high and low pass filter, as well as a Dark/Bright slider to weigh the distortion’s energy.

 - Add movement to parameters using custom-drawn modulation shapes